 The cabins are designed with 16-inch walls to withstand the gale-force winds commonly experienced at Sunset Peak.

 All 20 stone cabins are privately owned.
 So, don’t be surprised if you notice people inside the cabins.
-In fact, some of the cabins can also be rented.
+Some of the cabins can also be rented.

 There’s a very nice article about the stone cabins next to Sunset Peak that you can read at your convenience.